Open Data and Quantitative Techniques for Anthropology of Road Traffic: Methods

 \section{Methods}

-For the needs of this research, we defined the interestingness of the counter as an unusual monthly or hourly deviation from the general traffic trend.
-Our main assumption is that traffic is a fairly predictable phenomenon, which shows distinctive patterns throughout the year.
-In general, traffic counters show consistent trends, mostly corresponding to the commuter traffic.
+For the needs of this research, we defined the interestingness of the counter as an unusual monthly, daily (by day of the week), or hourly deviation from the general traffic trend.
+Our primary assumption is that traffic is a reasonably predictable phenomenon, which shows distinctive patterns throughout the year.
+In general, traffic counters show consistent trends, mainly corresponding to commuter traffic.
 However, some of them have hourly spikes, seasonal increases, or monthly deviations that are interesting.
 They identify shifts in expected traffic with implications for the immediate locality and sometimes even the entire country.

-The interestingness is best seen from the line plot, where each line represents the average traffic for a time period, and the x-axis indicates the hour of the day (Figure~\ref{fig:rogla-feb}a).
+The interestingness is best seen from the line plot, where each line represents the average traffic for a given period, and the x-axis indicates the hour of the day (Figure~\ref{fig:rogla-feb}a).
 The interestingness scores correspond to the visual information for each image.
-The plot would be considered interesting: if there was a big dispersion of lines, which is typical for seasonal trends; if there was a single outlying line, which is typical for road work; or if there was a peak at a certain hour, which indicated individual events, such as festivals, road works, \emph{etc.} We applied five statistical measures to score the counters, each corresponding to a particular type of interestingness.
+The plot would be considered interesting: if there was a considerable dispersion of lines, which is typical for seasonal trends; if there was a single outlying line, which is typical for road work; or if there was a peak at a particular hour, which indicated individual events, such as festivals, road works, \emph{etc.} We applied five statistical measures to score the counters, each corresponding to a particular type of interestingness.
+We used five measures of interestingness: